Economic Surplus Is Maximized In A Competitive Market When

 • If MB < MC, it means that the cost of producing the last unit exceeds the value society places on it.
 In this case, producing less of the good or service would increase economic surplus.

 The equilibrium point in a competitive market, where the supply and demand curves intersect, naturally leads to MB = MC.
-The demand curve reflects the marginal benefit to consumers, while the supply curve reflects the marginal cost to producers.
+Also, the demand curve reflects the marginal benefit to consumers, while the supply curve reflects the marginal cost to producers.
 The market equilibrium price and quantity are therefore the optimal levels from a societal welfare perspective.

 2. Absence of Externalities